grafana/helm-charts/charts/fluent-bit/README.md

     --set fluent-bit.enabled=true,promtail.enabled=false
 ```

-This will automatically configured the `loki.serviceName` configuration field to the newly created Loki instance.
+This will automatically configure the `loki.serviceName` configuration field to the newly created Loki instance.

 ## RBAC